 Return of raw FastQ files via secure FTP or HDD

 Additional sequencing depth

-We also offer advanced BioIT variant analysis packages as well as fully bespoke BioIT solutions are also available.
+We also offer advanced BioIT variant analysis packages as well as fully bespoke BioIT solutions.

 BioInformatics Variant Calling